 Established corporations, organizations, or institutions in good standing may apply for a new gTLD.
 Applications from individuals or sole proprietorships will not be considered.
 Applications from or on behalf of yet-to-beformed legal entities, or applications presupposing the future formation of a legal entity (for example, a pending Joint Venture) will not be considered.

 ICANN has designed the New gTLD Program with multiple stakeholder protection mechanisms.
 Background screening, features of the gTLD Registry Agreement, data and financial escrow mechanisms are all intended to provide registrant and user protections.

 The application form requires applicants to provide information on the legal establishment of the applying entity, as well as the identification of directors, officers, partners, and major shareholders of that entity.
-The names and positions of individuals included in the application will be published as part of the application; other information collected about the individuals will not be published.

 Background screening at both the entity level and the individual level will be conducted for all applications to confirm eligibility.
 This inquiry is conducted on the basis of the information provided in questions 1-11 of the application form.
-ICANN may take into account information received from any source if it is relevant to the criteria in this section.